morshedalamdev/mamorshedalam/README.md

 # <img src="hello.gif" height="25px" alt="hi"> Hi there

-I'm a **Web Developer**.
-Also a Photographer by passion.
-Studying Computer Technology.<br>
+Assalamualaikum Wa Rahmatullah Wa Barakatuh,<br>
+I'm the founder & CEO of **TECH-iNFINY** and a **JavaScript developer**.
+I love to do photography and enjoy working with a team.<br>
-<i>I Spend most of the time coding.
-I have been working on web development since 2019 and trying to learn new technologies every day.
-Always tried to think out of the box & bring something creative through hard work.</i>
+I am a student of **Computer Technology** and have been working on Web Development since 2019.<br>
+<i>I try to learn new technologies daily and bring something creative through hard work.</i>

 #### Find Me On :